Go to main content

 Photo by LinkedIn Sales Solutions on Unsplash

-The curricula in vocational training centers are characterized by the predominance of an academic pedagogy and, above all, apprentices are not really integrated into strategic human resources planning.
-This weakness is offset, however, by the fact that companies can now set up their own training centers, allowing them to see work-study programs as a real investment.
+The curricula at vocational Education centers are characterized by the predominance of an academic pedagogy and, above all, apprentices are not really integrated into strategic human resources planning.
+This weakness is offset, however, by the fact that companies can set up their own Education centers, making it possible to see work-study programs as a real investment.
 The gradual convergence of apprenticeship schemes in higher education between France and Germany could have positive effects on traditional apprenticeships in France in the future.

 Apprenticeships at CAP and BEP level are much less attractive to young French people, as they offer little in the way of further training.
 The situation is different for post-baccalaureate apprenticeships in professional bachelor's or master's degrees, engineering or business schools, equivalent to the "dual studies" in Germany, and its image has improved considerably in recent years.

-Starting your training with an apprenticeship at CAP and BEP level makes it virtually impossible to aim for high-level positions in a large company, nor does it predestine you for well-paid, highly-skilled well-paid, highly-skilled technicians.
+Starting your Education with an apprenticeship at CAP or BEP level makes it virtually impossible to aim for top-level positions in a large company, nor does it predestine you for well-paid, highly-skilled well-paid, highly-skilled technicians.
 At completing their apprenticeship, young Germans obtain an equivalent equivalent to a school-leaving certificate, and many go on to higher higher education.
 Thus, it is above all at the cultural level that barriers to a greater appreciation of apprenticeships in France. in France.

 But digital transformation and the arrival of new generations on the job market are also overturning these French-style hierarchies: they're driving the need for a new, less hierarchical management style, based more on skills than titles.
-Against this backdrop, apprenticeship at all levels of training could well experience a renaissance in France, and contribute to innovation.
-If we add to this the shortage of French skilled workers and technicians, isn't a change in mentality and systems inevitable?
+Against this backdrop, apprenticeships at all levels of Education could well experience a renaissance in France, and contribute to innovation.
+If we add to this the shortage of skilled French workers and technicians, isn't a change in mentality and systems inevitable?

 This article was originally published on The Conversation on September 12, 2021.